ThreeLetters/NoSwearingPlease/README.md

 ### Disclaimer about Phonetics

 Lots of things can go wrong with phonetics, especially for a filter as simple as this.
 Usually, phonetic filters are much more advanced, with things like NLP and machine learning.
-But, I didnt have the time to do that.
-I only made this filter to be a little better than all the FREE filters out there.
-In addition, I am not an English expert.
-Instead, I took a different approach, and leaned more towards experimentation.
-But, due to that, I can't fix a problem that I dont know of.
-And so, there might be some cases where this filter will just be plain wrong.
+However, I didnt have the time or the desire to do that since I only made this filter to be a little better than all the FREE filters out there.
+In addition, I am just a programmer, not an English expert.
+When making this, I took a different approach, and leaned more towards experimentation.
+Due to that there might be some cases where this filter will just be plain wrong.
 But, if you find something like that, please tell me so I can fix it.
+I can't fix a problem I dont know of.

 ### Disclaimer about Data
 Data is from Cuss - https://github.com/words/cuss